-Recent research also showed that where plastics had contained hot liquids they released more phthalates, and continued to do so for ever after even when the liquid was cold so beware thermos cups, plastic cups and beakers, or babies bottles.
+Research has shown that where plastics had contained hot liquids they denatured and released more phthalates, and continued to do so for ever after even when the liquid was cold; so beware thermos cups, plastic cups and beakers, or babies´ bottles.

 California banned their plastic toys in 2007 not just for phthalate content but also because many contain another hormone disrupter Bisphenol A (BPA).
 You can get yours from certain white linings in cans; baby can get theirs from a plastic feeding bottle.

-Canada has just banned BPA, full stop.
+Canada has banned BPA, full stop.
 The French want to in 2014.
 Why can´t we?